 Students are judged for reappointment by their progress toward the degree and by their performance of assigned duties.
 GRA reappointments are up to the discretion of the supervisor.
 All reappointments are subject to the availability of funds.
 If progress and performance are satisfactory, reappointments are usually automatic through the student’s fifth year (PhD) or second year (master’s).
 For PhD students, reappointments for sixth year or beyond are subject to review by the Graduate Studies Committee.

 The Department of Statistics has the Gary G. Koch and Family Graduate Student Travel Award Fund designated for support of graduate student travel to professional conferences/meetings to present their research as contributed or invited papers or as part of poster sessions.
-To request a travel grant, students must complete the Koch Graduate Student Travel Support Policy 7-1-16 [pdf] and submit it to the department Fiscal Officer.
-Refer to the form for details on the policy and process.
+To request a travel grant, students must complete the application below and submit it to the department Fiscal Officer.
+Please read the instructions document first for details on the policy and process.

 The Department also awards a number of honors to graduate students at the end of each spring semester to recognize their dedication and efforts throughout the year.
 Awards are given to the recognize the department's best Teaching Associates, PhD research, best SCS Consultant, best Research Associate, and exceptional scholarly excellence and leadership abilities.
 See our department awards page for details on the awards and a list of past recipients.
 Monetary awards are distributed via the student's paycheck or statement of account depending on the student's status.